Delivering transition in partnership

 A key driver of successful transition is local implementation.
-While Community Services and FACS has been localised into 15 districts, OOHC transition continues to be managed according to former Community Services regions and led by hosting districts.
+While Community Services and DCJ has been localised into 15 districts, OOHC transition continues to be managed according to former Community Services regions and led by hosting districts.

 Each of the seven Community Services regions across NSW has a dedicated Regional Implementation Group (RIG) consisting of government and non-government partners.
 The RIGs have developed Regional Implementation Plans (RTP) to guide local implementation.